ningg/Machine-Learning-Q-and-AI/docs/ch15/_books_ml-q-and-ai-ch15.md

 ## Synonym Replacement
 [](#synonym-replacement)

-In *synonym replacement*, we randomly choose words in a sentence""often nouns, verbs, adjectives, and adverbs""and replace them with synonyms.
+In *synonym replacement*, we randomly choose words in a sentence -- often nouns, verbs, adjectives, and adverbs -- and replace them with synonyms.
 For example, we might begin with the sentence "The cat quickly jumped over the lazy dog,"? and then augment the sentence as follows: "The cat rapidly jumped over the idle dog."?